 Chief FOIA Officers (CFO) Council

-The Chief FOIA Officers (CFO) Council is composed of the Deputy Director for Management of the Office of Management and Budget, the Director of the Office of Government Information Services (OGIS), the Director of the Office of Information Policy (OIP) at the Department of Justice, and agency Chief FOIA Officers.
+The Chief FOIA Officers (CFO) Council is composed of the Deputy Director for Management of the Office of Management and Budget, the Director of the Office of Government Information Services (OGIS), the Director of the Office of Information Policy (OIP) at the Department of Justice, agency Chief FOIA Officers, and any other officer or employee of the United States as designated by the co-chairs.

 Co-Chairs: Alina M. Semo, Director of OGIS and Bobak Talebian, Director of OIP